cldershem/homelessgaffer/README.md

 - create random salt for every user?

 ###CHANGELOG
+- hashed password reset link oldpwd has inside of payload
 - remove google and facebook login that was never finished
 - password reset link cannot be reused
     - added oldpwdhash to payload